AgnostiqHQ/covalent/README.md

 To contribute to Covalent, refer to the [Contribution Guidelines](https://github.com/AgnostiqHQ/covalent/blob/master/CONTRIBUTING.md).
 We use GitHub's [issue tracking](https://github.com/AgnostiqHQ/covalent/issues) to manage known issues, bugs, and pull requests.
 Get started by forking the develop branch and submitting a pull request with your contributions.
 Improvements to the documentation, including tutorials and how-to guides, are also welcome from the community.
 Participation in the Covalent community is governed by the [Code of Conduct](https://github.com/AgnostiqHQ/covalent/blob/master/CODE_OF_CONDUCT.md).

-## 📝 What's New?

-This latest release includes major improvements to the Covalent GUI.
-You can now use the GUI to:
-- View, download, and search the Covalent logs
-- Edit configuration files and modify settings
-- Open a command line terminal within the GUI
-- View sublattices and their corresponding graphs on the main lattice page
-- Screenshot workflows in the GUI
-- Filter, sort, and delete dispatches from the dispatch list

-And finally, the GUI theme has been modified to improve legibility and clarity.

-For a detailed history of changes, see the [Changelog](https://github.com/AgnostiqHQ/covalent/blob/master/CHANGELOG.md).

 ## ⚓ Citation